ozokur/iCloud/README.md

 # iCloud Multi-Agent Helper

-This repository hosts a **mock** implementation of the multi-agent architecture described in `agents.md`.
-It demonstrates how independent agents collaborate to authenticate, discover iCloud (backed by fixtures), plan downloads, copy data, and produce verification reports.
+This repository hosts a reference implementation of the multi-agent architecture described in `agents.md`.
+It demonstrates how independent agents collaborate to authenticate, discover iCloud backups, plan downloads, copy data, and produce verification reports.
+When private endpoints are allowed the tool now queries Apple's (undocumented) backup listing endpoint via `icloudpy`, so your **gerçek iCloud cihaz yedekleri** appear in the GUI/CLI.
+If the cloud API cannot be reached the agents gracefully fall back to Finder/iTunes MobileSync folders or bundled mock data.

 > ⚠️ **Important:** Apple does not provide a supported public API for downloading full iCloud device
 > backups.
-The implementation here keeps those capabilities behind a policy gate and uses mock data
-> only.
-To work with real backups you must integrate a compliant data source (e.g. Finder/iTunes USB
+Listing them requires granting the tool access to private endpoints after signing in with
+> your Apple ID and completing 2FA. **Downloading** those cloud snapshots is still intentionally
+> blocked—only local Finder/iTunes (MobileSync) backups can be copied.
+Proceed at your own risk and
-> backups) or accept the risks of private endpoints.
+> respect the platform's terms of service.

 ## Getting Started